fuzzy-logic/urlcrawler/README.md

 # Design tradeoffs, TODOs and improvements

-* UrlCrawler.crawl(callback) fucntion somwhat redundant, ideally refactor our and simply ue CrawlUrl(url, callback)
+* UrlCrawler.crawl(callback) function somwhat redundant, ideally refactor our and simply ue CrawlUrl(url, callback)
-* Recursive crawling for large sites with many hyperlinks resource intensive, ideally add workers taking urls off queue for better scalability and scheduling
+* Recursive crawling for large sites with many hyperlinks potentially resource intensive, ideally add workers taking urls off queue for better scalability and scheduling
+* In case of failure with no error handling in Url Crawler results will not be returned
-* Page literal object in UrlCrawler should be defined as class object with tests
+* Literal object in UrlCrawler to represent page/resource should ideally be defined as a Resource class with corresponding tests
+* UrlCrawler crawl methods on class are public, should be made private functions and return a resource object in callbacks
+* Resource class could behave as recusrsive node in tree structure
+* Ideally also create a Site object with convenience methods to navigate structure from root Resource node
-* Internal site link logic in HtmlParse far too simplisitic and won't work with links that don't start with leading '/'
+* Internal  link logic in HtmlParser too simplisitic and won't work with links that don't start with leading '/'
-* Convert callbacks (far too nested) to promises for improved readiability and comprehension
+* Convert (rats-)nested callbacks to promises for improved readiability and comprehension
 * UrlCrawler parses dom object twice for child resources and again for hyperlinks - should do this once
 * HtmlParser parses dom object several times to get various links types, could use dom stream parses to improve speed
-* http request stubbing with sinon a litlte awkward, couldn't find anything more succint for mocking http call & resources
+* http request stubbing with sinon a little awkward, couldn't find anything more succint for mocking http call & resources
 * Have not tested crawling circular links
 * Idealy set max depth to avoid issues crawling very deep site structures and running out of resources
-* Have not enabled config to set an overall timeout and return what ever resources were retrieved
+* Enabled config item to set an overall timeout and return any resources retrieved within timeout
-* have not set a per resource timeout for requests
+* Set a per resource timeout for requests
-* Have not set a configurable parameter to throttle crawling of sites
+* Set a configurable parameter to throttle crawling of sites to reduce site resource consumption
-* Have not written a simple shell script to run the crawler from the command line to conveniently output the site map
+* Write a simple shell script to run the crawler from the command line to conveniently output the site map
-* Have only tested happy path in unit tests with more time would add tests for exceptiom paths
+* Only tested happy path in unit tests with more time would add tests for exceptiom paths